 Artistic Research (12 units): Choreographic Praxis I & II (3+3 units); Movement Research I and II (3+3 units)

-Graduate Dance Study (12 units): Theories of Corporeality (3 units); Dance Research and Writing (3 units); Graduate Dance Elective (3 units)
+Graduate Dance Study (12 units): Theories of Corporeality (3 units); Research Methods in Dance (3 units); Graduate Dance Elective (3 units)

 Graduate Non-dance Study (15 units)*: Choose five non-dance graduate-level courses (3+3+3+3+3 units) in minor fields that compliment student’s research interests